anaceciliargp-coder/python-fundamentals/README.md

 This repository contains my Python fundamentals practice, focused on building a solid foundation in programming logic, data structures, and problem-solving.

 The exercises were developed during my studies and reflect hands-on practice of core Python concepts commonly expected for junior-level roles.
-The goal is clarity, consistency, and gradual progression in complexity.
+The focus is on clarity, consistency, and gradual progression in complexity.

 ## Repository Structure